Villavu/Simba/Doc/sphinx/scriptref/bitmap.rst

-.. _scriptref-bitmaps:
+.. _scriptref-bitmap:

 Bitmaps
 =======

-A bitmap in Simba is simply a two dimensional *field of colours*.
-These colours can all be the same, or they can be of different colours.
+A bitmap in Simba is simply a two dimensional *field of colors*.
+These colors can all be the same, or they can be of different colors.
 Simba features functions to create, manipulate and search for bitmaps.

 ..
 INSERT BITMAP EXAMPLE HERE (Picture, etc)